-Love bombing is an attempt to influence a person by demonstrations of attention and affection.
+From Wikipedia: Love bombing is an attempt to influence a person by demonstrations of attention and affection.
 It can be used in different ways and can be used for either a positive or negative purpose.
 Psychologists have identified love bombing as a possible part of a cycle of abuse and have warned against it.
-One of the signs of love bombing in the start of a relationship is much attention in short time, and pressure for very rapid commitment.
+One of the signs of love bombing at the start of a relationship is much attention in a short time, and pressure for very rapid commitment.
 It is often the first sign of narcissism, and if successful turns to control and degradation.

 Excessive attention and affection do not constitute love bombing if there is no intent or pattern of further abuse.
-The key to understanding how love bombing differs from romantic courtship is to look at what happens next, after two people are officially a couple.
+The key to understanding how love bombing differs from romantic courtship is to look at what happens next after two people are officially a couple.
 If extravagant displays of affection continue indefinitely, if actions match words, and there is no devaluation phase, then it’s probably not love bombing.

 Characteristics of Love Bombers